 Part 4: Advanced Switching Features

-- Chapter 13, "Virtualization," provides an overview of allocating resources based on the logical needs of the data center, rather than on the strict, physical nature of components. - Chapter 14, "Virtual NICs," discusses using virtual NIC (vNIC) technology to divide NICs into multiple logical, independent instances. - Chapter 15, "VMready," discusses virtual machine (VM) support on the G8264.
+- Chapter 13, "Virtualization," provides an overview of allocating resources based on the logical needs of the data center, rather than on the strict, physical nature of components. - Chapter 14, "VMready," discusses virtual machine (VM) support on the G8052.